-The following training plan has been created by Dr James Johnstone our Deputy Head of Department for Sport and Exercise Sciences.
+The following training plan has been created by Dr James Johnstone from our School of Psychology and Sport Science.

 Dr James Johnstone

 There are a few things to consider before you get started with your training.
 Before any training programme, you should check with your doctor that you are in good health and do not train if injured.

 The starting point for training depends on your experience, current levels of activity and time to train.
 You need to be confident that you are able to schedule regular training in to your week as consistency is one key part of the training process.
 Building up regular individual training sessions which progress in a planned manner week-to-week will allow your body to adapt to the demands that are being placed on it.